Fshy/FshyBot/README.md

-!help                   - Displays all available commands !ping                   - Displays response time to server !uptime                 - Displays time since launch !setgame    [game]      - [ADMIN] Sets the "Playing" text for the bot, leave blank to clear !setstatus  [status]    - [ADMIN] Sets the status of the bot
+!help                   - Displays all available commands !ping                   - Displays response time to server !uptime                 - Displays time since launch !setname    [name]      - [ADMIN] Sets the username of the bot, limited to 2 requests/hr !setgame    [game]      - [ADMIN] Sets the "Playing" text for the bot, leave blank to clear !setavatar  [image url] - [ADMIN] Sets the avatar of te bot from an image url !setstatus  [status]    - [ADMIN] Sets the status of the bot
 </pre>